Ann Veneman: BluePrint for Agriculture

-Protection of Agriculture and the Food Supply
+Protection of agriculture and the food supply

 Within weeks after taking office, Veneman confronted the outbreak of foot and mouth disease in Europe, prompting stronger sanitary and phytosanitary measures.
 After the September 11, 2001 attacks, additional protections were implemented.
-She also provided strong leadership in protecting public health and animal health during outbreaks of avian influenza and exotic Newcastle disease in poultry, both of which were quickly eradicated.
-USDA also confronted various food safety recalls, prompting Veneman to take several actions to strengthen USDA's regulatory oversight and protections.
+She also oversaw responses to outbreaks of avian influenza and exotic Newcastle disease in poultry, both of which were quickly eradicated.
+The department confronted various food safety recalls, prompting Veneman to take several actions to strengthen USDA's regulatory oversight and protections.

 On December 23, 2003, Veneman announced the discovery of a single cow with Bovine spongiform encephalopathy (BSE), or mad cow disease, in Washington State.
 This would be the very first incident of mad cow disease in the United States.
 The cow was determined to be of Canadian origin.
-After taking initial steps in response, one week later, on December 30, 2003, Veneman announced additional protective measures to be put into place.
-[4] These included a ban on "downer," or nonambulatory cattle, from the human food supply; additional food-safety measures in the processing of beef and related products; and an acceleration of "the development of the technology architecture" for a national system to track and identify livestock.
+After taking initial steps in response, one week later, on December 30, 2003, Veneman announced additional protective measures to be put into place.These included a ban on "downer," or nonambulatory cattle, from the human food supply; additional food-safety measures in the processing of beef and related products; and an acceleration of "the development of the technology architecture" for a national system to track and identify livestock.

-BSE proved to be a complex issue on the international-trade front.
-U.S. trading partners made sometimes-conflicting demands on the United States, while public-interest, consumer and farm groups called for differing protection measures and responses.

-Japan, the leading U.S. beef-export market, had been demanding 100 percent testing of all cattle for export, a position it has since altered.

-Public-interest groups also called for the closing of loopholes in the so-called "animal-feed ban," which prevented the feeding of ruminant products back to ruminants, which had been discovered as a key-pathway for BSE transmission.
-The feed ban falls under the purview of the Food and Drug Administration.

-International Trade
+International trade

-Veneman, was widely praised for her knowledge and leadership in advancing international trade.
-"She worked closely with U.S. Trade Representative Robert Zoellick, helping lead to the successful launch of a new round of trade negotiations for the World Trade Organization" in Doha.
-She played a key role in helping eliminate trade barriers and expanding opportunities for U.S. farmers through new export markets.
-U.S. agricultural exports in 2004 rose to a record $62.3 billion.

-Child Nutrition and Food Programs
+Veneman was involved in eliminating trade barriers and creating export markets for U.S. farmers.